joseavel/Mp3Player/README.md

 # Mp3Player
-Personal Project to pass the time
+Personal Project to pass the time.
+#Features